What is a myocardial perfusion imaging test?

 MPI is useful in patients with chest discomfort to see if the discomfort comes from lack of blood flow to the heart muscle caused by narrowed or blocked heart arteries (angina).
 Myocardial perfusion imaging doesn’t show the heart arteries themselves, but can tell your doctor with good certainty if any heart arteries are blocked and how many.
 MPI can also show if you’ve previously had a heart attack.

-Depending on circumstances, for example if you have chest pain and an abnormal MPI study, the next step may be performing a coronary angiogram.
+Depending on circumstances, for example if you have chest pain and an abnormal MPI study, the next step may be performing a coronary angiogram (PDF).
 On the other hand, if the MPI study is normal, your doctor can confidently look into other causes of chest pain that aren’t related to the heart.

 - An MPI test examines blood flow through your heart during exercise on a treadmill or exercise bicycle (“physical stress”) and while you rest.
 If you can’t exercise well, you’ll get a medicine (“chemical/pharmacologic stress”) to increase the blood flow to your heart muscle as if you were exercising.